4 ex-Minneapolis cops indicted on civil rights charges in George Floyd death

-A federal grand jury has indicted four ex-Minneapolis police officers on charges of abusing their positions of authority to detain George Floyd last May, an act that caused Floyd's death.
+A federal grand jury has indicted four ex-Minneapolis police officers on charges of abusing their positions of authority to detain George Floyd, leading to his death last May.

 The federal charges come in addition to the state's cases, meaning all four former officers could face new trials in federal court.

 The Justice Department investigation has run parallel to the state's cases.
-Leading up to Chauvin's murder trial in state court, federal prosecutors believed they had enough evidence to charge him with civil rights violations, but they feared publicity around new indictments would disrupt the murder trial.
-If Chauvin were found not guilty on all counts or the case ended in a mistrial, the Justice Department planned to arrest him at the courthouse on the federal charges, according to multiple sources, who were not authorized to speak publicly.
-The plan would turn out not be necessary when Chauvin was found guilty on all charges.
+Leading up to Chauvin's murder trial, federal prosecutors believed they had enough evidence to charge him with civil rights violations, but they feared publicity around new indictments would disrupt the state's trial.
+If Chauvin were found not guilty on all counts or the case ended in a mistrial, the Justice Department planned to arrest him at the courthouse on the federal charges, according to sources who were not authorized to speak publicly.
+The plan would turn out not to be necessary when Chauvin was found guilty on all charges.

 Eric Nelson, Chauvin's attorney in state court, declined to comment.
 Messages seeking comment were left for the attorneys representing the other three former officers in state court.

-The Minneapolis Police and Peace Officers Association, which is providing legal representation for the four officers in their state cases, said it will be doing the same in federal court with the same attorneys.
-The association otherwise declined to comment about the indictments.
+The Minnesota Police and Peace Officers Association, which is providing legal representation for the four officers in their state cases, said it will be doing the same in federal court with the same attorneys.
+The association otherwise declined to comment on the indictments.

 Civil rights attorney Benjamin Crump, whose legal team negotiated a $27 million legal settlement from the city of Minneapolis for Floyd's survivors, said in a statement, "Today's federal indictment for criminal civil rights violations associated with the murder of George Floyd reinforces the strength and wisdom of the United States Constitution.
 The Constitution claims to be committed to life, liberty, and justice, and we are seeing this realized in the justice George Floyd continues to receive. … We are encouraged by these charges and eager to see continued justice in this historic case that will impact Black citizens and all Americans for generations to come."